bockwurstballade/how_to_be_a_hero_pnp/README.md

 * -o <output_file>: Save teams to a JSON file after character modifications (does not store the end result of the fight).
 * -z <result_file>: After each player turn, saves the current status of all characters into a result file.
 This is useful if the program gets aborted for some reason and you want to continue from where you left off.
 * -l <log_file>: Each important message shown on the console is also logged into a text file.
+* -a or --armor: Enable considering armor value for damage reduction.
-* -r or --break-armor: Enable armor degradation on critical hits.
+* -r or --break-armor: Enable armor degradation on critical hits (only works in combination with -a).
 * -d or --damage-type: Enable damage type based on difference between attribute value and dice roll
+* -y or --ammo: Enable handling of ammunition in weapons (currently only stores metadata, does not handle reloading or calculation)

 ### Examples